Afterschool Matters Journal Explores Diversity and Common Goals of the Field

 “As I became more adept at facilitating STEM programming, I began to believe that I was all the things that I was asking my students to believe they could be,” she writes.
 “Together, we were all becoming scientists, engineers, and computer programmers.”

 The Afterschool Matters Journal is part of the Afterschool Matters Initiative and is published two to three times per year by the National Institute on Out-of-School Time (NIOST) with support from the Robert Bowne Foundation.
 More about Afterschool Matters, including links to current and past issues of the journal, is available at niost.org/afterschoolmattersjournal.

-For more than 35 years, NIOST has been a leader in defining, shaping, and promoting out-of-school time as a distinct professional field with evidence-based quality standards.
+Since 1979, NIOST has been a leader in defining, shaping, and promoting out-of-school time as a distinct professional field with evidence-based quality standards.
 NIOST is a program of the Wellesley Centers for Women at Wellesley College where scholars work to advance gender equality, social justice, and human wellbeing.